leblancfg/leblancfg.github.io/content/hill.md

 Here, let's look at some general conclusions.
 Of course, this isn't real life!
 A good cyclist will be able to determine how long and how hard to push for a given hill, in a way where they can recover before the next hill or attack.

+### Don't surge downhill!
+This is the main takeaway from the simulation.
+Surging downhill is a waste of energy, as you're already moving quickly and air resistance is high.
+The best time to surge is when you're moving slowly, that is, on the uphill section.

+I am very guilty of this in real life... and in fact thinking about it is why I wrote this article in the first place!

 ### Don't surge before the climb!
 I often do this, telling myself I'll "spread the load" a bit before so that the